ukri-bench/benchmark-dolfinx/README.md

 ### Spack

 A Spack package is provided in `spack/`.
 To view the package options:

 ```bash
 spack repo add ./spack
 spack info bench-dolfinx
 ```

+Options are used tp specify CPU and GPU (AMD or CUDA) builds.
 The benchmark builds an executable `bench_dolfinx`.

 ### CMake